jprudolph03/potus-quotes/README.md

 ## POTUS Quotes

 There is an awesome API for Donal Trump Quotes.  tronald dump.

-This is just a random quote getter using that api. excuse the God aweful mobil styles...
+<a href="https://jprudolph03.github.io/potus-quotes">Potus Quotes</a>